prajwalpatil11/car_black_box/README.md

 This integrated solution provides a comprehensive platform for capturing, displaying, and analyzing crucial vehicle data.

-for the above code use only the .c and .h file and the makefile to build the file software requirment :
+for the above code use only the .c and .h file and the makefile to build the file

+software requirment :
 1. MPLAB X IDE : editor to write a code
 2. XC8 Compiler : to exectue the code we need the compiler
 3. tinyboot loader : to dump the code in the micro-controller
-4. tera term : to viwe the output from the UART/RS323
+4. tera term : to view the output from the UART/RS323
 5. PIC18F4580 by Micro-chip

 Steps to Execute the project